Philip Keun: The French Resistance and the Jade-Amicol Network

 Keun made contact with French resistance members and became an active participant.
 In November 1940, he met leading resistance member Claude Arnould.
 Arnould was a French civil servant, former diplomatic military secretary and sergeant in the French army from north-eastern France, who had been organising connexions based in the south-west of France, mainly recruiting through Catholic institutions and their contacts.
 At the same time, Keun became known to British intelligence and towards the end of 1941, the structure of a new resistance network was finalised.
 Keun had managed to infiltrate the Vichy Marine Intelligence Service.
 He was officially enlisted with the SOE and given the rank of captain by the British, also using the name 'Kane'.
 With Keun and Arnould as leaders, a new network was created with the name "Jade-Amicol", after the semi-precious gem and letters from Keun's codename, "Amiral", and one of Arnould's codenames, "Colonel".
 The network was under the overall control of the SIS; Keun's father was friends with Commander Wilfred Dunderdale a leading SIS officer and liaison with the Deuxième Bureau (French intelligence service until World War II).
 A Paris headquarters was set up by Keun in the chapel of a hospital convent in :fr:Rue de la Santé, which received refugees and allied staff.
 All air communications with the UK and within France were successful.
 Communications and logistics via London went through Keun.
 He spent most of his time in France but went twice to England.

 Jade-Amicol was paired initially with the :fr:Jade-Fitzroy network of Claude Lamirault, but divisions grew from the end of 1941 because of character differences, security lapses and arrests.
 Keun confided in :fr:Victor Chatenay, the creator of the resistance network Honneur et Patrie and later a sénateur and député, that he thought Lamirault hated him so much that he could sell Keun out.
 The split was finalised in June 1943.

-His second return to France came unexpectedly after hearing that Arnould had survived and escaped from a Nazi ambush in December 1943, despite being shot twice.
+Keun's second return to France came unexpectedly after hearing that Arnould had survived and escaped from a Nazi ambush in December 1943, despite being shot twice.
 Keun, although exhausted, parachuted into France and damaged some vertebrae on landing.
 Despite the pain and warnings from a doctor about paralysis, he continued to courier parcels by cycling for many kilometres.
 After the Normandy landings on 6 June 1944, he moved the Paris headquarters to an abandoned farm in Gué de la Thas between Vienne and Val et Marcy en Villette.
 The farm was surrounded by German and French Gestapo members on 29 June 1944 and Keun and others arrested.
 He was tortured, deported to Buchenwald Concentration Camp and hanged on 9 December 1944.